davidlj95/ngx/projects/ngx-meta/docs/content/guides/metadata-values-json.md

 Values intended to be shared across many metadata elements are defined in **the [`GlobalMetadata`](ngx-meta.globalmetadata.md) type**.
 The type specifies their names and which [built-in metadata modules](../built-in-modules/index.md) will use those values.
 Check out the [type's API reference here](ngx-meta.globalmetadata.md) or in your IDE to learn more.

-By convention, those are placed as keys in the JSON object used to set the metadata values
+By convention, those are placed as keys in the metadata values JSON object.
+Keys are at first level, hence global keys, hence global metadata.

 For instance: